Metop-A/B/C GOME-2 AAI product#

 units: 1

-Combine AAI data from the three satellites onto one single grid
+Combine AAI data from the two satellites onto one single grid

-Since the final aim is to combine the data from the three satellites Metop-A, -B and -C onto one single grid, the next step is to reduce the satellite dimension.
+Since the final aim is to combine the data from the two satellites Metop-B and -C onto one single grid, the next step is to reduce the satellite dimension.
 You can do this by applying the reduce function mean to the aai_concat Data Array.
 The dimension (dim) to be reduced is the satellite dimension.

 This function builds the average of all data points within a grid cell.
 The resulting xarray.DataArray has three dimensions time, latitude and longitude.